Sieep-Coding/sieep-coding.github.io/src/pages/posts/reddit-has-a-bot-problem.md

 date: "2026-07-26"

 layout: ../../layouts/PostLayout.astro
 description: "A TIL post about Chinese provinces being 'the world's oldest administrative divisions' got thousands of upvotes.
-It's wrong and it looks a lot like the playbook China's state media apparatus is running."
+It's wrong and the shape of it smells funny."

 img_path: "/reddit-bot.jpg"
 img_alt: "Reddit robots"